FriendsOfCake/CakePdf/README.md

 ?>
 ```

-The `engine` and `crypto` config options can also be arrays with configuration options for the relevant class.
-For example,
+The `engine` and `crypto` config options can also be arrays with configuration
+options for the relevant class.
+For example:

 ```php
     Configure::write('CakePdf', [